 On May 12, 2023, we entered into an At-the-Market Equity Offering Sales Agreement (Sales Agreement) with Stifel, Nicolaus & Company, Incorporated (the Agent), under which we may, from time to time at prevailing market prices, sell shares of our common stock having an aggregate offering price of up to \$100.0 million in "at the market" offerings through the Agent.
-As of September 30, 2023, no sales have been made pursuant to the Sales Agreement.
+As of September 30, 2023 March 31, 2024, no sales have been made we sold an aggregate of 1,016,950 shares of common stock pursuant to the Sales Agreement.
+Agreement for total net proceeds of approximately \$14.9 million.